TheVinhLuong102/Le2LeJosEv3-Gripp3r/README.md

 ## Dependencies
 This project depends on the **Le2LeJosEv3** Library (see https://github.com/robl0377/Le2LeJosEv3) that sits on top of the current version of the LeJOS EV3 framework.
-Please copy the classes in the _Le2LeJosEv3_ Library packages _le2lejosev3.pblocks_ and _le2lejosev3.logging_ into this project's source directory before running it.
+Please add the JAR file of the _Le2LeJosEv3_ Library _(le2lejosev3.jar)_ into this project's classpath before running it.
+The LeJOS Eclipse plugin will take care of the transfer of the library and the program JAR files to the EV3 brick..

 In this project I am using the **LeJOS EV3 v0.9.1beta** framework (see https://sourceforge.net/projects/ev3.lejos.p/) and a standard LEGOÂ® Mindstorms EV3 Brick.